fabianDalBri/cpp-robot/README.md

 # C++ Robot Simulator

 A simple grid-based robot simulator written in C++.
-The robot navigates a maze, avoids walls, tracks visited tiles, and locates a goal marked with **X**.
+The robot navigates a maze using deterministic navigation rules and locates a goal marked with **X**.

 `O` marks the robot's starting position, `#` represents walls, and `.` represents free path tiles.